euyangchai/DSproject/Referral-Propensity-Project/README.md

 # Referral Propensity Project

+#### DISCLAIMER
-DISCLAIMER: I worked on this project during my internship at Setel Ventures.
+I worked on this project during my internship at Setel Ventures.
 The data used for this project are actual customers' data collected.
 To protect Setel customer's data, I will only provide a brief walkthrough on the project workflow.
 Results from analyses and visualizations are ommited.

 ## Introduction